 You want to be in a good position.
 Tell your attorney everything.
 Don't hold anything back.
 Let them decide how they're going to do your defense.
 Let them decide what spin they're going to put on it.
 Don't give the attorney a spin initially because sometimes that spin is not accurate and leaves out crucial facts that your attorney needs to know in advance.

-As far as stating the police, if you're going to do that — and sometimes you don't want to do that — but if you are going to do that, you want to do that with the assistance of your attorney.
+As far as stating to the police, if you're going to do that — and sometimes you don't want to do that — but if you are going to do that, you want to do that with the assistance of your attorney.
 Don't go in there and think you're going to be able to out-smart the police or talk your way out of everything.
 Let your attorney help you.
 That's what attorneys are there for.
-That's what they're trained for, and that's what will give you the best possible chance to get the best result in your hit and run case.
+That's what they're trained for, and that's what will give you the best possible chance to get the best result in your hit-and-run case.